 Anxiety Disorder Recovery 101

-For more information about this, see the “Anxiety 101” section.
+For more information, see our “Anxiety 101” article.

-Anxiety symptoms are actually symptoms of stress.
-We call them anxiety symptoms because behaving apprehensively is the main source of the stress that causes the body to become overly stressed (stress-response hyperstimulated) and symptomatic.
+Anxiety symptoms are symptoms of stress.
+We call them anxiety symptoms because behaving apprehensively is the main source of the stress that causes the body to become chronically stressed (hyperstimulated) and then symptomatic.

-Accessing good anxiety self-help materials is important to Level One success.
-The Recovery Support area of our website contains this information (Chapters 1, 2, 3, 4, 5, 6, 9, and 10).
+Accessing good anxiety self-help information is beneficial to Level One success.
+The Recovery Support area of our website contains extensive information about Level One recovery (chapters 2, 3, 4, 5, 6, 7, 9, 10, 14, 23. etc.).

 Dealing with Level Two recovery addresses anxiety disorder at its core.

-Because there are a great many underlying factors, and factors that are specific to each person, self-help information can provide only support help at best.
-That’s why the best way to attain Level Two recovery success is with the help of an experienced anxiety coach/counselor/therapist, and one who has had to deal with problematic anxiety in his or her own life.
+Since there are many underlying factors, and factors that are specific to each person, situation, and circumstance, self-help information can provide only superficial help.
+Therefore, the most effective way to attain Level Two recovery success is with the help of an experienced anxiety disorder therapist, and one who has experienced and successfully overcome anxiety disorder in his or her own life.

-Working with an experienced anxiety coach/counselor/therapist ensures you identify and successfully address the many underlying factors commonly at the root of problematic anxiety, and those specific to you and your situation.
-Again, only until these factors are successfully addressed can we expect to experience success.
+Working with an experienced anxiety therapist ensures you identify and successfully address the many underlying factors commonly at the root of problematic anxiety, and those specific to you and your situation.
+Again, only until these factors are successfully addressed, can we expect to experience meaningful and lasting success.

 For more information: